Energiasalv successfully fulfills the three goals of the energy trilemma

 Energy security

-During the nominal operating cycle of 12 hours, Energiasalv provides 6 million kWh of previously stored electricity to the grid, which is somewhat more than the average daily electricity consumption of all Estonian households.
+Energiasalv provides 15 million kWh of previously stored electricity to the grid during its nominal operating cycle of 30 hours, which is more than the average daily electricity consumption of all Estonian households.

 Affordable price